tammet/jsfol/README.md

 `Full language` adds compatibility with JSON-LD along with support for an arithmetic-plus-distinct-symbols part of the TPTP typed sublanguage TFF along with an additional list type, several additional pre-defined functions, convenience functions and operators.
-Full JSON-LD-LOGIC can be directly converted to the core fragment, except for the typed part using arithmetic, lists and distinct symbols.
+Full JSON-LD-LOGIC can be converted to the core fragment, except for the typed part using arithmetic, lists and distinct symbols.